 Differences Between High School and College

 While similar in aim, post-secondary services for students with disabilities are not a continuation of earlier special education services.
 The kinds of support services received in high school will not necessarily be continued similarly at the college level.
 There are a number of differences between high school and college which result in new roles, responsibilities, and expectations.
-SDS is empathetic, supportive, and available to students as they transition into a university setting.
+SAS is empathetic, supportive, and available to students as they transition into a university setting.
 Some of the expectations and responsibilities are listed below.

 - Students are treated as independent adults and are expected to take full personal responsibility for their educational experience.